The HOMFLY-PT polynomial and HZ factorisation

 As an explicit example, consider the right handed trefoil knot $3_1$, which has HOMFLY--PT polynomial \be H(3_1;a,z)= - a^4 + a^2 ( z^2+2) \big\vert_{z= q-q^{-1}}= -a^4 + a^2 (q^2 + q^{-2}). \ee Its unnormalised version is obtained by multiplying with an overall factor $(a-a^{-1})/(q-q^{-1})$ and becomes $\bar {H}(3_1) = (q - q^3)^{-1}(a(1+q^4) - a^3 (1 + q^2 + q^4) + a^5 q^2 )$.
 The HZ transform is obtained by applying (\ref{KhovanovC}) and has the factorised form \be Z(3_1;\lambda,q) = \frac{\lambda (1- q^9 \lambda)}{(1- q \lambda)(1- q^3 \lambda)(1- q^5 \lambda)}. \ee In fact, $3_1=T(2,3)$ belongs to the family of torus knots $T(m,n)$, whose all members are known to have factorised HZ transform \cite{Morozov}.
 Beyond the torus family, a hyperbolic family of pretzel knots that also enjoys this property was recently found in \cite{Petrou}.

 In the present article, we extend the results of \cite{Petrou} by finding further infinite families of hyperbolic knots which admit a factorisable HZ transform.
-As explained in Sec.~\ref{sec:factknots}, such knots are related to each other by full twists $F_m$ or concatenations of their braid representatives with Jucys--Murphy braid $E_m$, examples of which are shown in Fig.~\ref{fig:FnEn}.
+As explained in Sec.~\ref{sec:factknots}, such knots are related to each other by full twists $F_m$ or Jucys--Murphy twists $E_m$, examples of which are shown in Fig.~\ref{fig:FnEn}.
 The factorisability property seems to be preserved under these operations applied an indefinite amount of times and, hence, they are used to generate the infinite families.